 Juneteenth commemorates the end of chattel slavery in the United States, marking the day on June 19, 1865, that General Gordon Granger and Union Army soldiers arrived in Galveston, TX, to read an order of emancipation.
 On June 17, 2021, President Joe Biden signed the Juneteenth National Independence Day Act to establish June 19 as a legal public holiday.

-On Juneteenth, people around the nation reflect upon the deep human toll of chattel slavery and examine a wide range of issues that are relevant to addressing ongoing racial discrimination.
+On Juneteenth, people around the nation reflect upon the deep human toll of chattel slavery.
 It is also a day to be thankful for the progress that has been made, with hope for the future.

 Examples of allowable expenses include:

-• Costs related to mounting exhibitions, performances, artistic or social events
+- Cost related to mounting exhibitions, performances, artistic, or social events

 We encourage applicants to think broadly and not limit themselves to these examples.
 Preference will be given to proposals that engage the University of Chicago community in reflection, celebration, or education.
-The goal is to have broad and diverse participation across campus.
-Successful proposals are those that can be fully executed between May and July 2023.
+The goal is to have broad and diverse participation across campus, and to ensure that Juneteenth programs and activities be open to all.

 With questions, contact Tiana Pyer-Pereira at tianap@uchicago.edu.